GoogleChrome/web.dev/src/site/content/en/metrics/ttfb/index.md

 - Web servers with insufficient memory that can lead to [thrashing](https://en.wikipedia.org/wiki/Memory_paging#Thrashing)
 - Unoptimized database tables
 - Suboptimal database server configuration
-- Potentially costly application backend work, such as server-side rendering (SSR)
-- Use server-side generation (SSG) for markup instead of SSR where possible and appropriate

 Minimizing TTFB is often done by choosing a suitable hosting provider with infrastructure to ensure high uptime and responsiveness.
-This, in combination with a CDN, can help.
+This&mdash;in combination with a CDN&mdash;can help.

 {% Aside %}
-Use the [Server-Timing API](https://developer.mozilla.org/docs/Web/HTTP/Headers/Server-Timing) to gather additional field data on the performance of various application backend processes.
-This can help identify opportunities for improvement you might otherwise miss.
+Use the [Server-Timing API](https://developer.mozilla.org/docs/Web/HTTP/Headers/Server-Timing) to gather additional field data on the performance of application backend processes.
+This can help identify opportunities for improvements that might otherwise go unnoticed.
 {% endAside %}

 Other opportunities to improve high TTFB times and related perceptual delays include: